humphd/have-fun-with-machine-learning/README.md

 On a Mac it can be frustrating to get working, with version issues halting your progress at various steps in the build.
 It took me a couple of days of trial and error.
 There are a dozen guides I followed, each with slightly different problems.
-In the end I found [this one](https://gist.github.com/doctorpangloss/f8463bddce2a91b949639522ea1dcbe4) to be the closest:
+In the end I found [this one](https://gist.github.com/doctorpangloss/f8463bddce2a91b949639522ea1dcbe4) to be the closest.
 I’d also recommend [this post](https://eddiesmo.wordpress.com/2016/12/20/how-to-set-up-caffe-environment-and-pycaffe-on-os-x-10-12-sierra/), which is quite recent and links to many of the same discussions I saw.